Mxfork/eth_mose/README.md

 2.  **Main Loop**: The orchestrator enters a continuous polling loop.

-3.  **Check for New Blocks**: It checks the latest block number on the source chain.
+3.  **Check for New Blocks**: It checks for new blocks on the source chain by comparing its last scanned block against the current chain height.

-4.  **Event Scanning**: If new blocks have been produced, the `EventScanner` is invoked to query for `DepositMade` events within the new block range.
-A 6-block confirmation delay is used to reduce the risk of processing events from chain reorganizations.
+4.  **Event Scanning**: If new blocks are present, the `EventScanner` is invoked to query for `DepositMade` events within the new block range.
+A 6-block confirmation delay is used to reduce the risk of processing events from chain reorganizations (reorgs).

 5.  **Validation**: Each detected event is passed to the `TransactionValidator`.
 If any validation check fails, the event is logged and discarded.